xcat2/confluent-docs/docs/miscellaneous/doca3-0-install.md

  ```

 ### Restart the system
-Note, restarting the system after the DOCA install or upgrade has been found to be more reliable then just restarting the openibd service (particularly on upgrade as restarting the openibd service has been found to cause system hangs in some cases).
+Note, restarting the system after the DOCA install or upgrade has been found to be more reliable than just restarting the openibd service (particularly on upgrade as restarting the openibd service has been found to cause system hangs in some cases).
  ```
  reboot
  ```